PAUL BECKMAN

 EQUITY IN MATH

 I believe we must work to make mathematics more accessible, supportive, and equitable for individuals who have been historically marginalized at all levels of math education and research.
-To this end, I am a tutor with the Petey Greene Program, which is a fantastic organization supporting the educational goals of currently and formerly incarcerated people from high school equivalency through college.
+To this end, I am a tutor with the Petey Greene Program and GOSO, which are fantastic organizations supporting the educational goals of currently and formerly incarcerated people from high school equivalency through college.
 I also regularly attend and help lead discussions in the Courant Diversity, Equity, and Inclusion Reading Group.